 The power of prolific

-So what does all this prove?
+So what does all this prove about persistence?
 Well, in general, that the researchers hunch was proved right – and then some.

 They thought that the ‘stressful and difficult’ nature of the creative process might impact people’s ability to accurately predict how creative they’re likely to be in the future – and they were right.